Abd123q-sketch/Abd123q-sketch/README.md

 ## 🚀 About Me

 🎓 5th-year **Software Engineering student (MIAGE)**
-💻 Passionate about **Full-Stack Development & Enterprise Applications**
+💻 Interested in **Full-Stack Development & Enterprise Applications**
-⚡ Actively looking for **internship opportunities (PFE)**
+⚡ Actively seeking a **PFE internship opportunity**
 🌱 Curious, motivated, and eager to contribute to real-world projects
-🤝 Enjoy working in teams and learning from experienced developers
+🤝 Team-oriented, adaptable, and driven by continuous learning

 ---